 Here are some other things that were really popular for “a reason” during the last year: voting for murderous politicians and lining up at McDonald’s.
 It doesn’t take a stroll through an apocalyptic wasteland to have you wondering exactly what in the fuck is going on with humanity.

 Mostly, the people that care about this sort of thing are living in dank basements, listening to Sisters of Mercy, polishing semi-automatic weapons, stock-piling Soylent Green and preparing for the impending Judgment Day.
 They’re unimpressed by this article, they’re scoffing at my amateurish understanding of post-Soviet shit-hole’s, and on some level, they just wish I would die.
-But, if you need any info on countries that may or may not exist, they’re a fountain of knowledge.
+But, if you need any info on countries that may or may not exist, those reddit-trolling nerds are a veritable fountain of knowledge.

 Not surprisingly, I didn’t see any other tourists in Pripyat.

 PS, for continuity – since the last Yomadic post I travelled from Iran to Northern Italy, I’m now in Kiev, Ukraine, and it’s really freakin’ cold.
 My Fuji X-Pro1 camera is still dead, and I continue using my phone camera for all photos.
 Thanks for reading, maybe you’d like to check out more articles about Ukraine…

 23 thoughts on “Ukraine in Winter – the Peakness of Bleakness™”